Icky Thump: Songs 8–13

-Release
+Promotion and release

 The USB drive album artwork for Icky Thump, stylized illustrations of Jack (left), and Meg (right).
 The hats are the covers to the drives.

 The White Stripes announced the completion of Icky Thump on February 28, 2007.
 On May 30, 2007, Chicago radio station Q101 aired the entire album without the band's permission.
-Jack called into the station and reacted angrily about them playing it.
+Jack called into the station (not on air) and reacted angrily about them playing it before its release, however the DJ said she was just trying to share the "unbelievably brilliant and awesome" album with fellow fans and had no malicious intent.

 To promote Icky Thump before its release, the band distributed custom-designed boxes and previewed tracks from the record through Ice Cream Man.
 The ice cream promotion focused on the Coachella, Sasquatch, and Bonnaroo festivals and culminated in the band's release show on June 20, 2007, at the site of the former West Hollywood Tower Records on Sunset Blvd., temporarily rechristened Icky Thump.
 Records.

-In addition to being released on CD and 180 gram vinyl, the band released the album on a limited edition 512 MB USB drive which was designed by British artist Stanley Chow There are two versions, one of which depicts Jack, the other depicting Meg.
+In addition to being released on CD and 180 gram vinyl, the band released the album on a limited edition 512 MB USB drive which was designed by British artist Stanley Chow There are two versions; one of which depicts Jack, the other depicting Meg.
 The manufacturing was limited to 3,333 of each, and were shipped the week of the U.S. release.
 Each drive contained the album in Apple lossless format.